 In 2018, twelve young and budding artists from diverse backgrounds and cultures were invited (via an audition process) to participate in Yirra Yaakin’s Junior Sonneteers Program.
-After a two-month period of workshops and rehearsals led by Artistic Director Kyle J Morrison, senior artist Ian Michael and Education Officer Jess Gatt, along with various other senior artists and theatre practitioners, the Junior Sonneteers took to the stage to present a new idea of contemporary Australian culture.
+After a two-month period of workshops and rehearsals led by former Artistic Director Kyle J Morrison, senior artist Ian Michael and Education Officer Jess Gatt, along with various other senior artists and theatre practitioners, the Junior Sonneteers took to the stage to present a new idea of contemporary Australian culture.

-As a Junior Sonneteer, students will receive intensive individual development in theatre making, performance and language skills at a professional level including:
+As a Junior Sonneteer, students receive intensive individual development in theatre making, performance and language skills at a professional level including:

 - performance preparation

 - movement techniques / physicality